-Updated July 15, 2020 – The Golden Retriever Lifetime Study team is looking for golden retrievers over 12 years of age that have never been diagnosed with cancer to participate as control subjects in a cancer research project.
+Updated July 15, 2020 – The Golden Retriever Lifetime Study team is looking for golden retrievers over 12 years of age to participate as control subjects in a cancer research project.

 Dr. Erin Hales, postdoctoral fellow with the Study, is studying genetic changes that may contribute to cancer in golden retrievers.
 Older dogs (older than dogs enrolled in the Study) are needed as controls.
 These are dogs that have lived well into old age and successfully avoided the cancers that take the lives of so many younger golden retrievers.
 To fill this need, the Golden Oldies project was born.